 Each year, 5-10% of people who receive a diagnosis of mild cognitive impairment (MCI) in the clinic or in research studies go on to develop dementia.
 However, many people with MCI find their memory problems do not get worse while others find their memory returns to normal.

 Research has suggested a link between hearing loss and the risk of developing dementia.
 Work is underway to understand more about this relationship and whether wearing hearing aids can reduce risk in people with hearing loss.

 For advice on these conditions, you can talk to your doctor or contact us for a list of organisations and support groups that can help.

 Head injuries and dementia

-Some studies have suggested that a serious head injury or trauma could increase the risk of developing dementia, while others have not found this link.
+Some research has suggested that a serious head injury or trauma could increase the risk of developing dementia.
 There is a specific form of dementia associated with damage from repeated head traumas, called dementia pugilistica.
-This condition is believed to affect around 20% of retired professional boxers.
+This condition is believed to affect around two in 10 retired professional boxers.

-Outside the boxing ring, the term chronic traumatic encephalopathy (CTE) is used to describe long-term neurological side-effects of repeated head injuries sustained in any context.
+Outside the boxing ring, the term chronic traumatic encephalopathy (CTE) is used to describe long-term damage to the brain caused by repeated head injuries.
 Several contact sports’ governing bodies are now undertaking research in this area, and have introduced new safety measures in recent years.

-This information was written in July 2017 and is due for review in July 2019.
+This information was updated in August 2019 and is due for review in August 2021.